-On December 16, 2021, the Center signed a \$52,251,888 construction contract ("the contract") naming the primary contractor for the "Deborah 100" Expansion Project.
+On December 16, 2021, the Center signed a \$52,251,888 construction contract (the "contract") naming the primary contractor for the "Deborah 100" Expansion Project.
 The contract calls for progress billings on a monthly basis based on most recent value of work completed.
 Retainage on these billings will be withheld at 10% of value of work until the contract is 50% complete.
-At 50% completion or any time after when progress of the work is not satisfactory additional amounts may be retained, but not to exceed 10% of the value of work.
-Final payment constituting the entire unpaid balance shall be made when the primary contractor has fully performed the contract except for the primary contractor's responsibility to correct work and a final certificate for payment has been issued by the architect.
-As of December 31 2021, no progress billings have been made and there is no outstanding retainage payable balance.
+At 50% completion or any time after when progress of the work is not satisfactory, additional amounts may be retained, but not to exceed 10% of the value of work.
+Final payment constituting the entire unpaid balance shall be made when the primary contractor has fully performed the contract, except for the primary contractor's responsibility to correct work and a final certificate for payment has been issued by the architect.
+As of December 31, 2022, total costs incurred under this contract amounted to \$15,996,264, and outstanding retainage payable balance was \$1,599,626.